Cohomology of spaces of Hopf equivariant maps of spheres: Injectivity of map ( )

-For any topological space $X$ and natural number $s$, denote by $B(X,s)$ the $s$-configuration space of $X$ (i.e., the space of $s$-element subsets of $X$).
-Denote by $\pm \Z$ the {\em sign local system} of groups on $B(X,s)$: it is locally isomorphic to $\Z$, but loops in $B(X,s)$ act on its fibers by multiplications by $1$ or $-1$ depending on the parity of the permutations of $s$ points defined by these loops. $\bar H_*$ denotes the Borel--Moore homology group (i.e. the homology group of the complex of locally finite singular chains).
+For any topological space $X$ and natural number $t$, denote by $B(X, t)$ the $t$-configuration space of $X$ (that is, the space of $t$-element subsets of $X$ with a natural topology).
+Denote by $\pm {\mathbb Z}$ the {\em sign local system} of groups on $B(X, t)$: it is locally isomorphic to ${\mathbb Z}$, but loops in $B(X, t)$ act on its fibers as multiplication by $1$ or $-1$ depending on the parity of permutations of $t$ points defined by these loops. $\bar H_*$ denotes the Borel--Moore homology group (that is, the homology group of the complex of locally finite singular chains).

-\begin{proposition} There is a spectral sequence $E_r^{p,q}$ converging to the group $\tilde H^*( E_{S^1}(k,n),\Z)$, whose term $E_1^{p,q}$ is trivial if $p\geq 0$, and is defined by the formula
+\begin{proposition} There is a spectral sequence $E_r^{p,q}$ converging to the group $\tilde H^*(E_{S^1}(k,n),{\mathbb Z})$, whose term $E_1^{p,q}$ is trivial if $p\geq 0$ and is defined by the formula

 for $p<0$. \end{proposition}